THE WORD TO THE ELECT (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 However, you are not alone.
 The Father, Son, and Holy Spirit are with you.
 The elect angels are with you.
 In addition, you are being created an eternal part of the Body of Christ with its many members on the earth, and many more in Heaven surrounding you as a cloud of witnesses.
 They are cheering you on as you press forward to victory in Christ.

-Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.
+for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.
 (II Peter 1:10,11)